uvaai/dpr/_schedules/1 Fall 2025/index.md

 contact the staff at <ai@proglab.nl>.
 We can discuss possible approaches or even offer extra help or resources, if needed.
 In general, it is a good idea to already contact us if are more than 1 day behind on the schedule, so we can look at possible solutions early.
-One of the possible solution would be to request access to extra assistance hours, as described in the "Requesting extra assistance" section below.
-Other solutions will depend on the specifics of your situation and the difficulties you're having, so will require sending an email.

 #### Part-time students